hhoeflin/mkreports/docs/final/docs/images.md

 ### PIL

+=== "Content"

     PIL is the standard python image library. `Image` objects are written out to files and included in the markdown.

     Here as an example we simply have a black and white image of a black and grey square.

-=== "Content"

     ![](images_store/pil_image-c8343f974dc12426173f781a465749d2.png)

 === "Code"

-    ```python title="images.py" linenums="32"
+    ```python title="/home/hhoeflin/projects/mkreports/docs/staging/images.py" linenums="31"
-    p.add(
+    p.Raw(
         """
         PIL is the standard python image library. `Image` objects are written
         out to files and included in the markdown.